BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

 \subsubsection{PlotEWBG\_nL}

 The binary {\tt PlotEWBG\_nL} determines the left-handed fermion densities in front of the bubble wall as a function of the wall distance $z$.
 The binary is called by \\[0.1cm] \begin{kasten*}{PlotEWBG\_nL} ./bin/PlotEWBG\_nL Model Inputfile Outputfile Line vw EWBGConfigFile \end{kasten*}\\ We remind that at present {\it Model} can only be set to the C2HDM.
 The line number of the parameter point for which the calculation is performed is set by {\it Line}, and the input wall velocity $v_W$ by {\it vw}.
 In {\tt EWBGConfigFile} the user can choose which approach for the calculation of the BAU should be used, as explained in \cref{sec::binCalculateEWBG}.
 A sample input file is provided in \$BSMPT/example/EWBG\_config.txt.
 In the output file for each step of the distance $z$ an additional line is added with the corresponding results for the left-handed densities of the chosen approaches.
+An example call for the C2HDM would look like